 During the 1980s and 1990s, the city focused much of its attention on downtown redevelopment, and a number of important historical properties, such as Boca Raton's original Town Hall and F.E.C.
 Railway Station were restored and opened to the public.
 Many fine cultural facilities, such as the Boca Raton Museum of Art, have grown up to meet the needs of the growing population.

-Today the city of Boca Raton, in 1903 a farming village of eighteen souls, is today home to 100,000 residents within city limits and another 200,000 in "West Boca."
+Today the city of Boca Raton, in 1903 a farming village of eighteen souls, is today home to about 100,000 residents within city limits and another 125,000 in "West Boca."
 It's the core of the south Palm Beach County metropolitan community, offering beautiful parks and facilities, economic opportunities, and a unique quality of life that is the envy of its neighbors.